Pyramid of the Moon

 Just thirty miles from Mexico City, it is now a UNESCO world heritage site.
 Founded as early as 400 B.C. it became a huge trading centre of pre-Columbian Mexico with as many as 25,000 inhabitants.
 It is believed a fire in the seventh century largely destroyed it – and it remained abandoned until the Aztecs took over the ruined city in the 1400s.

-After Teotihuacan, enjoy a lunch break in the town followed by a visit to the iconic Villa Guadalupe.
+After Teotihuacan, enjoy a lunch break in the town (lunch not included), followed by a visit to the iconic Villa Guadalupe.

 The Basilica of Our Lady of Guadalupe is a national holy shrine in Mexico and houses an important relic: the cloak of Saint Juan Diego on which miraculously appeared the image of the Virgin Mary.
 It is one of the most important shrines in Mexico, and indeed to Catholics the world over.
 It is said Mary appeared to Juan Diego in 1531 and asked him to build a church in her honour.

-Enjoy the basilica, the miracle of the cloak, the stunning architecture and the surrounding picturesque grounds, followed by a scenic private transfer back to your hotel.
+Enjoy the basilica, the miracle of the cloak, the stunning architecture and the surrounding picturesque grounds, followed by a scenic transfer back to Mexico City!

 x